kelly-sudo/Cloudora-Security-Investigation/incidents/CLD-IR-0001.md

 ## 9. Lessons learned

-Lesson learned from this investigation is that if we have had password spray rule we would detect it 51 hours earlier before Daniel's account was compromised.
-Audit logs showed that attacker created backdoor and without it reseting only credentials won't stop the breach.
-Eradication has to cover everything the attacker changed, not just the way they got in
+This investigation highlighted several important lessons.
+A password spray detection rule could have detected the attack 51 hours earlier, before Daniel's account was compromised.
+Audit logs showed that the attacker created a backdoor, demonstrating that resetting credentials alone would not have stopped the breach.
+Eradication must cover everything the attacker changed, not just the initial method of access.
+Finally, comparing Daniel's activity with Omar's baseline helped prevent a false positive and avoid incorrectly identifying Omar's account as compromised.
-Baseline comparison between Daniel and Omar prevented false accusation of compromised account.

 > End of report CLD-IR-0001.
 Training artefact - Cloudora is a fictional company; all data is synthetic.
 (MyFirstHack)